Dresovense/orange3-textable/docs/doc/widgets/variety.rst

 indicate if the widget should consider the isolated segments or the *n--grams*.
 Finally, the **Weigh by frequency** checkbox allows the user to enable the weighing of the units by their frequency (thus the perplexity measure rather than the variety).

 In the **Categories** section, the **Measure diversity per category** checkbox triggers the calculation of the average diversity by category.
 The **Annotation key** drop-down menu allows the user to select the annotation key whose values will be used for the category definitions.
 The **Weigh by frequency** checkbox allows the user to enable the weighing by the category frequency.
+Checking the **Dynamically adjust subsample size** box permits a more robust variety estimation.
+This calculation uses the RMSP subsample size adjustment method described in Xanthos and Guex 2015.
+(ADD LINK TO PAPER??
+OR FOOTNOTE?)

 The **Contexts** section is available in several variants depending on the value selected in the **Mode** drop-down menu.
 The latter allows the user to